OpenFogStack/GeoFaaS/README.md

 - GeFaaS-Cloud subscribes to both `/call` (for clients that are far from any Edge server) and `/nack` (for offloading)
 - GeoFaaS-Edge subscribes only to `/call`s
 - ClientGeoFaaS subscribes to `/result` and `/ack` around itself when calls a function
 - GeoFaaS Message contains a Topic and Fence pair, declaring what topic and fence is the publisher is listening for response (empty topic if not listening for any response)
+- timeout for initial connection is 3 seconds.
+Client's listening timeout for the Ack after calling a function is 3.5 seconds.